aragon/geo-browser-contracts/README.md

 ### Joining a space

 1. Someone calls `proposeAddMember()` on the `StdGovernancePlugin`
-   - If the caller is the only editor, the proposal succeeds immediately
    - The proposal is created on the `StdMemberAddHelper` because the governance rules differ from the rest of proposals
 2. One of the editors calls `approve()` or `reject()`
    - Calling `approve()` makes the proposal succeed
    - Calling `reject()` cancels the proposal
+   - If the caller is the only editor, the proposal passes immediately
-3. A succeeded proposal is executed automatically
+3. A passed proposal is executed automatically
    - This makes the DAO call `addMember()` on the standard governance plugin

 ### Creating proposals for a space